van-nth/shopify/README.md

 replaced with the code in **snippets/custom-product-color-swatch.liquid**

-8. Copy and paste `custom-product-color-swatch.css` in this repo to `assets` folder in your Theme
+8. Copy and paste `assets/custom-product-color-swatch.css` in this repo to `assets` folder in your Theme

 9. Place these style in `layout/theme.liquid` before the closing `</body>` tag